yoasif/yoasif.github.io/_posts/2026-01-06-architecting-consent-for-ai-deceptive-patterns-in-firefox-link-previews.markdown

 you want the originating host to?

 You may believe that Link Previews don't leak your privacy.
 Mozilla can improve Link Previews further.
-Firefox can visit link on pages you visit, so that long-clicking (or hovering) could show you a preview without delay.
+Firefox can visit links on pages you visit, so that long-clicking (or hovering) could show you a preview without delay.
 Would that intrude on users' privacy?